There’s no shortage of mini golf or putt putt courses in the Great Smoky Mountains. Sometimes, it can be hard to know which one to choose.

 4. Fantasy Golf

-Fantasy Golf is an outdoor putt putt course with a magical theme that has two courses, each with 18 holes.
+Fantasy Golf is an outdoor mini golf course with a magical theme that has two courses, each with 18 holes.

-The courses feature dragons, castles, unicorns and dinosaurs.
-Prices start at $7.50 for children and $10 for adults, but note that prices are subject to change.
+The courses feature dragons, castles, unicorns, caves and dinosaurs.
+On our last visit, the prices were only $7.50 for children and $10 for adults, but note that prices are subject to change.

 3. The Track

 The Track in Pigeon Forge is a multi-level family fun center that features arcade games, bumper cars and of course, mini golf.

 Golfers of all ages can enjoy jungle tunnels, waterfalls and tunnels throughout the putt putt course.

 The Track is a great option if the family is in the mood for additional family activities like arcade games or go-karts.